anish9/Image-to-Image/README.md

 ## Core Functionality
-* Train any Image to Image response models
+* Train any Image to Image models with ease customization( Documentation in development)
 * add or detach models easily
 * Only supports distributed training